minemeraj/arriving/Driving/README.txt

 	center_x,center_y: initail position of the auotcar center, better if very near to the road line

+	********* AUTOCARS EDITOR

+	Add an autoline by choosing menu Other->Add autoline, then add points by clicking with right mouse button.

+	Add autocar by choosing menu Other->Add autocar, then move your autocar near an already existing autoline.

+	Assign an autoline to the autocar, unless is parked.

+	Assign a speed to an autocar (U and Nu), or set it parked.

+	Assign a direcion with the steering angle.

+	Remember to press "Change Car" button to apply car modifications.

     --- EXPERIMENTAL EDITOR:

     IPERVIEW EDITOR